juancloudok/AlexaEduWorkshop/init.md

 In this lab session, we will be building a Alexa Skill that will do the following:

-* Greet the user with a welcome message when they open the Alexa Skill
+- Greet the user with a welcome message when they open the Alexa Skill

-⋅⋅⋅We will do this using a Alexa Skill interaction model and a AWS Lambda function (using Python)⋅⋅
+  - We will do this using a Alexa Skill interaction model and a AWS Lambda function (using Python)⋅⋅

-* Conversation dialog experience and fetching data from a database
+- Conversation dialog experience and fetching data from a database

-We will do this using Intents and Slots (to fulfill user input) and a DynamoDB database table, which will house the various questions and responses that Alexa will use to relay to the user via Speech prompts
+  - We will do this using Intents and Slots (to fulfill user input) and a DynamoDB database table, which will house the various questions and responses that Alexa will use to relay to the user via Speech prompts

-* Build and Test the Skill
+- Build and Test the Skill

-We will do this using the Alexa Simulator and also using a Alexa Echo Dot device
+  - We will do this using the Alexa Simulator and also using a Alexa Echo Dot device

 - Publishing and Certification
   - Discuss the process and options available